Welcome to Zealots of Zaldar

 Sylvaris

 Sylvaris is the most powerful and prosperous nation on Emara, and its capital — Silver City — is the jewel of the known world.
-Founded in ancient times by members of every race, Silver City began as a shared settlement built around rich silver deposits that lured creatures from across Emara.
+Founded in ancient times by members of every kind, Silver City began as a shared settlement built around rich silver deposits that lured creatures from across Emara.
 Rather than descending into conflict, the settlers chose cooperation, and that founding spirit endures.

 Sylvaris is a democratic republic with a constitutional monarchy.
-All races are welcomed as citizens, all languages spoken, and no state religion is imposed.
+All kinds are welcomed as citizens, all languages spoken, and no state religion is imposed.
 Its towers gleam with silver, its markets bustle with traders from every corner of Emara, and its military is formidable.
 If any place on Emara resembles a true civilization of equals, it is Sylvaris — though whether it lives up to that ideal depends on who you ask.

 Greenhaven